Get to Know Us

 The people featured in these videos were excited to share what makes Jane Street a rewarding place to work.
 Whether in Trading & Research, HR & Recruiting, or Cybersecurity, everyone plays a key part in fostering our open and collaborative working culture.

 While it’s hard to capture all the nuance of our firm in a series of short videos, we hope that they give you a real sense of who we are and what we do.

 Full-time since 2019

-Hey, I’m Minjie!
-I’m a software developer here in Jane Street.
-I’m working from Hong Kong office on our cybersecurity team.
+Hello.
+I am Minjie.
+I’m a software engineer here at Jane Street.
+I’m working with the Cybersecurity team in the Hong Kong office.
 I started back in 2019.